Panda pair arrive to VIP welcome in Hong Kong, as Beijing marks 75 years of communist China - KESQ

 While these animals are not leaving China, their journey does carry an undertone of “panda diplomacy.”
 Beijing loans pandas to more than 20 countries as envoys of friendship, which is at times seen as a barometer of relations.

+China offers Hong Kong a preferential treatment.
+The two pandas given to the city will get to stay permanently – so will their cubs in the future – unlike their counterparts loaned overseas where countries have to return them at a certain age, according to Paulo Pong Kin-yee, chairman of Ocean Park.

-Similarly, An An and Ke Ke’s arrival in Hong Kong has a political objective, coming as Hong Kong officials drum up enthusiasm for the celebration of the 75th anniversary of the of People’s Republic of China on October 1.
+Their arrival also has a political objective, coming as Hong Kong officials drum up enthusiasm for the celebration of the 75th anniversary of the People’s Republic of China on October 1.

-“I would like to once again express my sincere gratitude to the central government for its care and support for Hong Kong for gifting two beloved and energetic giant pandas to Hong Kong,” Lee said on Tuesday.
+“I would like to once again express my sincere gratitude to the central government for its care and support for Hong Kong for gifting two beloved and energetic giant pandas to Hong Kong,” Lee, Hong Kong’s Chief Executive, said on Tuesday.

 Activists in Hong Kong used to protest for greater democracy on October 1.
 But crackdowns by city authorities have left opposition figures largely in jail or exile since Beijing imposed a sweeping national security law in 2020.